priyaprajapati8469-cloud/python-data-analytics-journey/README.md

 Learning Progress

 This repository will be updated regularly with my Python concepts, practice programs, and projects as I continue building my skills for a career in Data Analytics.

+Day 2 — Python Operators

+Today I learned about different types of operators in Python:

+- Arithmetic Operators — "+", "-", "", "/", "%", "//", "*"
+- Assignment Operators — "=", "+=", "-=", "*=", "/=", etc.
+- Comparison Operators — "==", "!=", ">", "<", ">=", "<="
+- Logical Operators — "and", "or", "not"
+- Identity Operators — "is", "is not"
+- Membership Operators — "in", "not in"

+ Practice

+I practiced these operators using Python programs and examples.

+Practice File:"operators.ipynb"